with Walx Dorset

 The county's coast and countryside boasts over 3000 miles of signposted footpaths, bridleways and byways to hike, ramble or stroll.
 These paths meander and intertwine across Dorset, linking photogenic villages, cosy pubs, lush meadows and rocky coves.
 Each turning leads to a new adventure…

 Dorset walks offer an exceptional mix of awe inspiring coastline, ancient woodland, rolling chalk downlands and secluded river valleys.
 It makes for a true rambler’s paradise and there are walks of all lengths, for all abilities.
-With just over half of our landscape designated as Areas of Outstanding Natural Beauty (AONB) you're assured the perfect backdrop for your walk!
+With just over half of our landscape designated as Areas of Outstanding Natural Beauty (AONBs), you're assured the perfect backdrop for your walk!

 Tread in the footsteps of smugglers along one of the world’s most famous rambles, the South West Coast Path.
-Enjoy the views as you imagine the thrilling tales of smuggling and dastardly deeds made famous by the J. Meade Faulkner novel, Moonfleet.
+Enjoy the views along England's longest national trail as you imagine the thrilling tales of smuggling and dastardly deeds made famous by the J. Meade Faulkner novel, Moonfleet.

-For families, the Rodwell Trail is a level walking route teeming with wildlife following the track bed of the old Weymouth to Portland Railway.
+For families, the Rodwell Trail is a level 2 mile walking and cycling route, teeming with wildlife it follows the trackbed of the old Weymouth to Portland Railway.

 The Sika Trail is a popular 7 mile circular walking and cycling through Wareham Forest.
 Stroll through the pine trees and heathland and if you're lucky you might spot a Sika Deer which the trail is named after.

 If you’re a seasoned walker and crave the challenge of a long distance hike, we have plenty of trails to keep your step count in check.
 The Dorset section of the Wessex Ridgeway runs from Ashmore in the north, past ancient hill forts and the Cerne Abbas Giant on its winding way to the coast at Lyme Regis, and the Stour Valley Way follows the magnificent River Stour on its journey to Christchurch Harbour.

 There are many opportunities to join guided Dorset walks and tours are available on a wide variety of themes.
 Whether you're looking for Nordic walking, a history tour or want to go fossil hunting, we've got the perfect guided tour for you.